Morgan-Bryant/rust-web-crawler/README.md

-# web-crawler
+# rust-web-crawler
-Collecting workspace informationFiltering to most relevant informationThis project is a **web crawler and search tool** implemented in Rust.
+This project is a **web crawler and search tool** implemented in Rust.
 It is designed to crawl web pages starting from a seed URL, extract and store their content, and build an index for search functionality.
 Here's a breakdown of its components and functionality:

 ### Key Features:
 1. **Web Crawling**: